abdelali221/Arduino-Toolz/README.md

  - 1.0 (FIRST RELEASE!)
  - 2.0 (MAJOR UPDATE : ENTIRELY REWRITTEN/MASSIVE IMPROVEMENTS)
  - 2.1 (added UltraR to V2/changed mind about other functions because of Dynamic Memory limitations/improved user-friendliness)
+ - 2.2 (Major update : Decreased RAM usage to a THIRD of what it used to be/ Fused the Serial-Only with the LCD version)

 # Notes :

-	DON'T USE THE Arduino-ToolzV1 AS IT'S BUGGY AND DEPRECATED NOW, Use ArduinoToolzV2 instead.
+	DON'T USE THE Arduino-ToolzV1 NOR Arduino-ToolzV2_OLD SINCE THEY ARE BOTH OUTDATED, Use ArduinoToolzV2 instead.